 What is Barium Chloride?

-Barium Chloride is an inorganic salt which arises due to the direct reaction of barium (Ba) and chlorine (Cl).
+Barium Chloride is an inorganic salt that arises due to the direct reaction of barium (Ba) and chlorine (Cl).
 It is also called Barium Muriate or Barium dichloride.
-It is a white solid which is water soluble, hygroscopic and gives slight yellow-green colour to flame.
+It is a white solid which is water-soluble, hygroscopic and gives a slight yellow-green colour to a flame.
 The chemical formula of Barium Chloride is BaCl2.

 Properties of Barium Chloride – BaCl2